Varicose Veins Treatment Dubai

-Varicose veins known as varicosity refers to a condition in which the veins of the leg become dilated.
+Varicose veins known as varicosity refers to a condition in which the veins of the leg become dilated & prominent.
 These veins look abnormally swollen, engorged, twisted and may be very painful.
-They appear dark blue or purple in colour.
+They appear dark blue or purple in color.
 They tend to develop when blood flow in the veins slows down due to intrinsic defects of superficial veins or incompetent valves of the deep venous system of our legs which allows back flow of blood into veins instead of pumping it to heart.

 Poor functioning of venous valves is the main cause of varicosity.

-Obesity, prolonged standing, menopause, pregnancy, chronic constipation or even a tumour in rare cases also cause varicose veins.
+Obesity, prolonged standing, menopause, pregnancy, chronic constipation or even an abdominal tumour in rare cases also cause varicose veins.

 Heredity is an important aspect in the development of Varicose Veins.
 Women with a family history of varicose veins are at higher risk of developing this disease than others.

 Diet may be a factor, modern diet habits with a high content of fat and refined sugar with low fibre content may contribute to the development of the disease.

 Varices increase in frequency with aging as the veins lose its elasticity.
 But it may appear even in children.

 Deep venous thrombosis or blood clot in the veins is also a cause.